-People in South Carolina have a few options when it comes to picking a health insurance plan so it’s wise to compare rates carefully.
-Whether you’re an individual or you’re buying coverage for a family, you can compare prices for different coverage options with SmartFinancial.
-This way, you’ll know you’re getting the best value.
-Keep in mind that you may only enroll in a health plan during open enrollment, which runs through August 15, 2021 or wait until November.
-Some people are eligible for the Special Enrollment Period outside of open enrollment due to a qualifying event.
+People in South Carolina have a few options when it comes to picking a health insurance plan so it's wise to compare rates carefully.
+Whether you're an individual or you're buying coverage for a family, you can compare prices for different coverage options with SmartFinancial.
+This way, you'll know you're getting the best value.
+Keep in mind that you may only enroll in a health plan during open enrollment unless you have a qualifying event.

 When Is Open Enrollment in South Carolina?

 How to Get Health Insurance in South Carolina

 You can estimate how much you need in terms of coverage by taking a look at the previous year.
 This information will help you decide which health plan is right for you, and which coverage tier will be most economical.
 A higher premium sometimes means savings, especially if you see care providers regularly.
 Compare health insurance companies and health insurance quotes before you buy.
 After you submit a form you'll get several rates from competing health insurance companies.
 We'll then connect you with an agent so you can buy coverage or ask questions about the plans you're considering.

 What Types of Health Insurance Are Available in South Carolina?

 HMOs, EPOs, PPOs and POS plans, which are all managed very differently, are available in South Carolina.
 You can also choose different levels of coverage, which are categorized in this order, from least coverage to most: catastrophic, bronze, expanded bronze, silver and gold.
 While higher levels of coverage cost more monthly, they usually carry little out of pocket expenses like copays and coinsurance.
 Deductibles will differ too, so if you're buying a PPO plan at a higher tier, your deductible will be much lower but you'll pay more in premiums.